buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 ![Placeholder Image](images/ch1/metaphor-shopping-cart.png)

-**CAPTION: CAPTION: By embracing a shopping cart metaphor, different UIs adhere to a common language.
+**CAPTION: By embracing a shopping cart metaphor, different user interfaces adhere to a common language.
 Users understand – thanks to regular use – what a shopping cart stands for and this metaphor eases their use of the UI (a win!).**

 If you’ve ever bought anything from Amazon, you’ll have encountered metaphors.
 When you add something to your basket at Amazon, there is in fact no ‘basket’.
 The basket is just a metaphor – drawn from the real world – to help you understand where you store your items.